-HUD Slaps Facebook With Housing Discrimination Charge
+Housing Department Slaps Facebook With Discrimination Charge

 The Department of Housing and Urban Development is suing social media giant Facebook for allegedly violating the Fair Housing Act.